supabase/supabase/terraform/README.md

 ### Very important notice

-This repo is still a work in progress - it should **NOT** be used for production deployments at this time.
+Terraform support is still a work in progress - it should **NOT** be used for production deployments at this time.
 For example, the Terraform configuration currently created will destroy all volumes when `destroy` is called.
 You **WILL** lose all data.

-Known issues such as this will be resolved in due course.

 ### Secure values